WenqiJiang/wenqijiang.github.io/_pages/about.md

 <!-- My research centers around developing efficient <b>vector data systems on modern hardware</b>, an essential topic in today's <b>systems for machine learning</b>. -->

-I work on <b>systems for machine learning</b>, with research spanning the boundaries of data management, computer systems, and computer architecture.
+I work on systems for machine learning, with research spanning the boundaries of data management, computer systems, and computer architecture.
 Rather than focusing on a single layer of the stack, I work across algorithms, systems, and hardware, because the increasing complexity of future machine learning (ML) systems necessitates cross-stack efforts.
 My research has pioneered several important topics in machine learning systems, including retrieval-augmented generation (RAG), vector search, and recommender systems.

 <!-- However, as Moore's Law fades, we can no longer rely on automatic performance gains from technology scaling.  -->
 <!-- Consequently,  -->